 It is vital to monitor targets during the weekly meeting when last week's targets are reviewed before the next are set.
 The targets need to be explicit and specific - the aim is to be able to address them within the week.
-Therefore, targets such as 'improve behaviour management' lack clarity and direction and need to be broken down.
 Therefore, targets such as 'improve behaviour management' lack clarity and direction and leave the trainee floundering, so need to be broken down into smaller and more precise guidance.
 Rather 'be consistent with following the class reward system' gives the trainee a clear action and the mentor something tangible to monitor in the subsequent observation.